 If you want to celebrate a special birthday at Kemah, there are a number of options available.

-- The Classic ($19.99/person) includes a 1-topping pizza, drinks, cake, three ride tickets, one Midway game token, five arcade tokens, goodie bags and balloons.
+- The Classic includes a 1-topping pizza, drinks, birthday cake, three ride tickets, eight arcade tokens, and balloons.

-- The Deluxe ($25.99/person) includes a 1-topping pizza, drinks, cake, all-day ride passes, five arcade tokens and balloons.
+- The Deluxe includes a 1-topping pizza, drinks, birthday cake, all-day ride passes, 12 arcade tokens, and balloons.

 While places to cool down or warm up are sprinkled throughout the boardwalk, most of the action happens outside.
-Dress for the temperature, and be sure to wear a hat, sunglasses and sunscreen.
+Dress for the day's temperature, and be sure to wear a hat, sunglasses, and sunscreen pretty much year round.

 What NOT to Bring